 The results of the attended noise measurements are summarised in Table 3.
-The measured noise levels presented include noise from the ship unloading activity as well as ambient noise unrelated to GI-8.
+The measured noise levels presented include noise from the ship unloading activity as well as ambient noise unrelated to GI-8 including the operation noise of "Mareeba" at GI-7.